Home » How To » How to Set Background Image in Windows Terminal (personalization)

 Acrylic Windows Terminal background image

-Follow these steps to set the background image in Windows Terminal.
+Follow these steps to set or change the background image in Windows Terminal.

 2. Click the dropdown menu on the title bar.